OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 ### Secure environments

 For security purposes many organizations separate their production and development environments.
-A common driver for this is achieving [PCI DSS](https://octopus.com/docs/reference/pci-compliance-and-octopus-deploy) compliance.
+For example, this is a common way to achieve [PCI DSS](https://octopus.com/docs/reference/pci-compliance-and-octopus-deploy) compliance.

 The secure zone may even be completely disconnected (aka air-gap).